- Try this Sample Quiz.

 What is the probability of Eli getting what he wants?CorrectIncorrect

-- Probability of an event happening is: What you want divided by the total number of outcomes.
+- The probability of an event happening is: What you want divided by the total number of outcomes.

-- In the jar there are 8 red, 3 orange and 9 purple marbles.
-Total number of marbles is 20.
+- In the jar, there are eight red, three orange and nine purple marbles.
+The total number of marbles is 20.

 - Eli wants an orange or purple marble of which there are 12.
 You need to simplify your fraction.